 Do you grind your teeth?
 Grinding or clenching your teeth (also known as bruxism) happens more often than many people realise.
 You may be doing it and not even know it!

-A 2024 Journal of Clinical Medicine study found that approximately 22% of people worldwide grind their teeth – 21% during sleep and 23% while awake.
+A Journal of Clinical Medicine study found that approximately 22% of people worldwide grind their teeth – 21% during sleep and 23% while awake.
 Read on to learn about the causes, effects, and how a dentist can help manage bruxism.

 Why you might be grinding your teeth

-- Stress and anxiety.
+Bruxism doesn’t have just one cause, and for some people it happens in short bursts, while for others it becomes a regular habit.
+Common factors include:- Stress and anxiety.
 This is one of the biggest triggers for bruxism, especially when awake.
 Jaw clenching often happens subconsciously during moments of pressure, concentration, or emotional strain.

 - Sleep-related issues.
 Conditions such as sleep apnoea, snoring, or disrupted sleep patterns can increase the risk of grinding, particularly at night when you’re unaware it’s happening.